 The Alternative Master of Education Degree offers course scheduling which will accommodate students who are involved in full-time professions and/or reside a considerable distance from Montgomery.
-Eight-week courses are offered from 6 - 9 P.M. two nights a week.
-The professor of the class will make the decision to have a hybrid course or to have two class meetings each week.
+Eight-week courses are offered from 6-9 P.M. two nights a week.
+The professor of the class will make the decision to have study teams or to have two class meetings each week.
+The study teams are self-selected, and each team will choose where and when the team will meet.
+Study teams will meet for three hours a week.
+There will be a study team meeting for every meeting with the instructor.
+The study teams are just as important as the time with the professor, and attendance is mandatory for both meetings.
 Additional course schedules are utilized.
 Students should check with an advisor in their program of study for specific program schedules.